tapio/obj-magic/Readme.markdown

 * Etc...
 * More to come

-Most transformations can be done do each axis x/y/z separately or together.
+Most transformations can be done to each axis x/y/z separately or together.
 Doing multiple different operations at the same time is also possible.